-If you’ve ever sipped a Mai Tai or a Zombie, lounged under a palm-thatched roof or marvelled at brightly coloured fake Polynesian statues, then you’ve enjoyed the wonders of Tiki, a cocktail and nightlife genre that would never have been the same without Victor Bergeron.
+If you've ever sipped a Mai Tai or a Zombie, lounged under a palm-thatched roof, then you've enjoyed the wonders of the "Tiki" nightlife genre that would never have been the same without Victor Bergeron.

-Foul-mouthed Tiki legend Victor Bergeron was born this day in 1902, the day after his friend Lucius Beebe.
+Foul-mouthed bar legend Victor Bergeron was born this day in 1902, the day after his friend Lucius Beebe.
 Trader Vic, as he became known, was born not on a South Pacific island as he occasionally claimed, but in downtown San Francisco.
-His business rival Donn Beach (Don the Beachcomber) may, in fact, have invented Tiki, inspired by his wanderings in the exotic South Seas - but it was Vic who took Donn Beach's concept to a new and global level, spawning a style of drink and decor that still catches eyes and palates today.
+His business rival Donn Beach (Don the Beachcomber) may, in fact, have invented the "tropical" bar genre, inspired by his wanderings in the exotic South Seas - but it was Vic who took Donn Beach's concept to a new and global level, spawning a style of drink and decor that still catches eyes and palates today.

 Let's remember the man today with what is undisputedly one of his own creations, a Gun Club Punch No. 1.

 Today is the day that the Nobel prizes are awarded every year - and we've seen some odd choices - from the European Union through to Johannes Fibiger, made a laureate for his discovery that parasitic worms cause cancer (they don't).